RX-M/kubecon-eu-2019/step05/README.md

 ```

 **DO NOT** follow the final instruction to configure helm, which will launch the Tiller server as a pod on our cluster,
-which we _will not_ be using.
+we _will not_ be using it.

-We can use the `version` command to make sure the client is working:
+We can use the `version` command to make sure the helm client is working:

 ```
 ubuntu@ip-172-31-30-5:~/kubecon-eu-2019$ helm version -c